teesquared/flasturbate/README.md

       -n, --namePrefix               prefix for each generated name (default: "") -o, --outputExt                the output file extension (default: "out") -q, --quiet                    do not print renames
-      -t, --test                     load a swf, write it back out, and report any inconsistencies -v, --verbose                  enable verbose output
+          --skipCacheAsBitmapByte    skip reading an extra byte for PlaceObject3 tags -t, --test                     load a swf, write it back out, and report any inconsistencies -v, --verbose                  enable verbose output
           --version                  output version information and exit